sindresorhus/awesome-nodejs/readme.md

 - [pumpify](https://github.com/mafintosh/pumpify) - Combine an array of streams into a single duplex stream.
 - [from2](https://github.com/hughsk/from2) - Convenience wrapper for ReadableStream, inspired by `through2`.
 - [from2-array](https://github.com/binocarlos/from2-array) - Create a `from2` stream based on an array of source values.
+- [peek-stream](https://github.com/mafintosh/peek-stream) - Transform stream that lets you peek the first line before deciding how to parse it.
+- [binary-split](https://github.com/maxogden/binary-split) - A fast newline (or any delimiter) splitter stream.

 ### Real-time